-Within Crelan Group 15 both Crelan and ABB received the approval from the NBB/ECB to apply the (A)IRB approach to their Belgian retail credit activity.
+Within Crelan Group 16 both Crelan and ABB received the approval from the NBB/ECB to apply the (A)IRB approach to their Belgian retail credit activity.
 This is the most sophisticated approach available under the regulatory framework for credit risk and allows a bank to make use of internal credit rating models and subsequent internal estimates of risk parameters.
 These methods and parameters represent key components of the bank's internal risk management and process supporting the credit approval process, the economic capital, provisions and expected loss calculation and the internal monitoring and reporting of credit risk.
 ABB received NBB's permission in 2008 while Crelan in December 2011.
 For ABB the approval to use the IRB approach was reconfirmed by the ECB after the Targeted Review of Internal Models (TRIM) in 2017.
 In Q4 2022 IRB models for ABB were recalibrated towards the new definition of default while respecting the regulatory guidelines on internal modelling in line with the EBA repair program.
-The IRB landscape of Crelan and ABB will be harmonized in the next few years.
+In the same way, AXA Bank Belgium implemented in December 2023 changes in its LGD model in line with the EBA Gudelines on downturn estimation.
+A new expected loss best estimate model was also implemented The IRB landscape of Crelan and ABB will be harmonized in the next few years.